AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 This option forces all telemetry to be held off until a local user on the receiver or a remote user over a link unkeys.
 There is one exception to this behavior, and that is when an ID needs to be sent and there is activity coming from a linked node.

 Sample:

 ```
 holdofftelem = 0   ;Set to 1 to hold off.
 Default is 0
 ```

 ### idrecording=
-The identifier message is stored in the node stanza using the `idrecording` key.
+The identifier message is stored in the node stanza using the `idrecording=` setting.
 It can be changed to a different call sign by changing the value to something different.
 The value can be either a morse code identification string (when prefixed with `|i`), or the name of a sound file containing a voice identification message.
 When using a sound file, the default path for the sound file is `/var/lib/asterisk/sounds`.
 Example usages are as follows:

 Sample:

 ```
 idrecording = |iwa6zft/r   ; Morse Code ID
 ```

 or

 ```
 idrecording = /var/lib/asterisk/sounds/myid   ; Voice ID
 ```